quicbit-js/qb1-type-base/readme.md

 For example

     str32  -    a string of 32 bytes or less
-    blb1024 -   blob of 1024 bytes or less
+    blb512 -    a blob of 512 bytes or less

-Note that we very intentionally chose byte constraints, not character constraints because character limits are a business concern while byte limits are a storage and serialization concern.
-It can be helpful to think of concrete physical limits taking precedence over business limits, not the other way around.
+Note that we very intentionally chose byte constraints, not character constraints for both strings and blobs because character limits are a business concern while byte limits are a storage and serialization concern, which is qb1's focus.
+With qb1, concrete physical limits take precedence.

 ## Compound Types, Binary Interoperability and More...

-See qb1-typex for deeper and broader coverage of qb1 types.
+Coming soon...

 # Design Notes

-## Static Versus Dynamic Types
+## Static

-All base types except the DynType are implemented to be built statically - as if they were immutable.
-Though properties are not actually immutable, the base type API guides users to create types with all properties up front with the minor exception of linking via link_children().
+All base types are implemented to be used, as if they were immutable.
+Though properties are not actually immutable, the base type API guides users to create types with all properties up front.

-So the base types get the benefits of the simplification that immutibility gives - not worrying about changes to existing types.
-These static types are ideal for driving strict parsing using a type structure where data must fit the data type.

-However, ridged data structure is not suited for type discovery.
-For efficient type discovery and capture, we need a type graph that allows fluid update to any node in our graph.
-But we don't want to implement all logic twice.
-DynType solves this problem by accepting type information additions after it is created and mimicing any of the given types as it changes.
-At the moment a method like obj() is called, DynType will have the base type and properties and even use the same methods as the type that it represents.

 ## Custom Properties (type.cust)

-Dynamic types support a custom object property called 'cust' where clients can store information within the graph.
+Types support a custom object property called 'cust' where clients can store information within a type graph.
 This information will be included in the type toString() as well as in obj() calls by default under the cust property.
 By default this property is defined as an any-type '*' and properties set on it will be serialized via type.toString() and type.obj().
 The properties serialized can be controlled by setting cust.$type to a more specific definition, for example: